Immigration and Section 237(a)(2)(A)(iii)

 - What is an aggravated felony?

-An aggravated felony is a crime that is considered a felony under federal law and meets certain criteria, such as being a crime of violence or involving fraud or drug trafficking. - Can a non-citizen be deported even if they have legal status?
+An aggravated felony is defined as a crime that is categorized as a felony under federal law and meets specific criteria, such as being a crime of violence, involving significant fraud, or related to drug trafficking.
+The classification of a crime as an aggravated felony can have profound implications for non-citizens, affecting their immigration status and eligibility for relief. - Can a non-citizen be deported even if they have legal status?

 Get complimentary general advice via email or WhatsApp!